david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ## Generate the Extension Template Files Using the Model Extension Generator

-We will use the Model Extension Generator tool to automatically create templates for all the extensions that will be needed by the Model Optimizer to convert and the Inference Engine to execute the custom layer.
+We will use the Model Extension Generator tool to automatically create templates for all the extensions needed by the Model Optimizer to convert and the Inference Engine to execute the custom layer.
 The extension template files will be partially replaced by Python and C++ code to implement the functionality of *cosh* as needed by the different tools.
 To create the four extensions for the *cosh* custom layer, we run the Model Extension Generator with the following options:

 - --mo-tf-ext = Generate a template for a Model Optimizer TensorFlow extractor
 - --mo-op = Generate a template for a Model Optimizer custom layer operation